-There are four officers assigned to The Bismarck Police Department’s Crime Prevention section.
+There are two officers and one Sergeant assigned to The Bismarck Police Department’s Crime Prevention section.
 All give presentations to the community on various crime prevention topics, such as bank robbery, shoplifting and personal protection; give tours of the building; and conduct security surveys of homes and businesses.

 Officer Clint Fuller